-The NPYC contacted Royal Western Yacht Club who ran the OSTAR and adopted the same rules for the trans Tasman event.
-Iconic English singlehanded sailor, Sir Francis Chichester, who had been an an OSTAR founder, also gave his wholehearted backing and support to a Tasman race.
+The NPYC Taranaki contacted Royal Western Yacht Club who ran the OSTAR and adopted the same rules for the Trans - Tasman event.
+Iconic English singlehanded sailor, Sir Francis Chichester, who had been an OSTAR founder, also gave his wholehearted backing and support to a Tasman race.

 Mooloolaba in Queensland was chosen as the finishing point, on the advice of the Royal Queensland Cruising Club, because it has easy access with sheltering breakwaters and is well clear of shoals and strong tides in Moreton Bay and Brisbane.

 The first race attracted five entries, three from NZ, one from Australia and one from USA - an international race.
 So began an event unique to New Plymouth and of endless interest to the yachting fraternity of Taranaki, New Zealand and the World.
-Eleven races have been run with the next one being held in 2014.
+Thirteen races have been run with the next one being held in 2023.

-The fastest time ever for the crossing is held by Ian Johnston, who in the 1986 race, sailed the trimaran Bullfrog Sunblock the 1280 nautical miles in 6 days, 8hrs 50mins, an average speed of just over 8 knots.
+The fastest time ever for the crossing is held by Reini Gelder, who in the 2014 race, sailed the trimaran Shark Angel a sister ship to a previous race record holder Bullfrog Sunblock, skippered by Ian Johnston in 1986.
+Reini Gelder sailed the 1280 nautical miles in 6 days, 7hrs 13mins, an average speed of just over 8 knots.
 Alby Burgin's win in Alstar in 1990 was another great performance by a very experienced Australian.
 Driving hard into strong headwinds and rough seas, his crossing time of 7 days 18 hrs was a great and memorable effort for someone around 74 years of age.

-The Solo Trans-Tasman Race has been enthusiastically supported by the Short Handed Sailing Association of Australia.
-In some of the past races, notably 1986, Australian skippers predominated with the first nine yachts to finish.
-Beginning in 1982, a two-handed race from Sydney to New Plymouth (then called the Transfield Race) has provided a feeder race for the solo race.
-Some of these yachts have then raced back to Mooloolaba solo.
+Over the race history, the Shorthanded Sailing Association of Australia has been an enthusiastic supporter, notably in 1986, Australian skippers predominated with the first nine yachts to finish.
+The Transfield Race a two-handed race from Sydney to New Plymouth beginning in 1982, provided a race with a number of yachts racing back to Mooloolaba solo.

-Sailing from New Plymouth, and once clear of the coastline, yachts have a clear passage to the Mooloolaba entrancene which is well marked by the big lighthouse on nearby Point Cartwright.
+Sailing from New Plymouth, and once clear of the coastline, yachts have a clear passage to the Mooloolaba.
 Lord Howe Island and the Elizabeth and Middleton's Reefs area lie close to the track and Bill Belcher was unfortunate to go ashore there, largely due to the stormy skies created by Cyclone "Hal", preventing him from getting an accurate navigational fix.

-Likewise John Jury's Easterly I, would not have been abandoned, had he know his position.
+Likewise John Jury's Easterly I, would not have been abandoned, had he known his position.